agrrh/agrrh.com/technical/raspberry_button.md

 Date: 2015-12-11 19:39
 Tags: raspberry pi, gpio

-I managed to attach a button to simple Raspberry PI case and here's the simple script to read it's state:
+I managed to attach a button to simple Raspberry PI case and here's the script to read it's state:

-    # should be ran as root
+    # as 'root' user

     #!/bin/bash

     ## Author: Kirill K